Wisdom Teeth & Surgical Extractions

 What are the risks involved in removal of wisdom teeth?

 All surgery entails some level of risk.
 Oral and Maxillofacial Surgeons are highly trained specialists in mouth, face and jaw surgery, and are experts in the removal of impacted teeth such as wisdom teeth.
 As risks vary between individuals, your surgeon will undertake a thorough assessment and discuss these risks with you, specific to your individual circumstances.
-In some cases, a 3-D X-ray such as a cone beam scan will be done, to help with planning your surgery to be done as safely as possible.
+In some cases, a 3-D X-ray such as a cone beam CT scan will be done, to help with planning your surgery to be done as safely as possible.

 For further information regarding treatment options etc, see here.